tracyreed/profitwisesucks.com/README.md

 YOU WANT TO FIND YOURSELF IN AN INTRACTIBLY COMPLICATED AND RUINOUSLY EXPENSIVE LEGAL QUAGMIRE LIKE I DID.

-All of the above is true to the best of my knowledge and I have done the best I can to support it all with documentation.
-Note that the truth is an affirmative defense to accusations of libel so I'm in good stead there.
+All of the above is true to the best of my knowledge and I have supported it all with documentation.
+Note that the truth is an affirmative defense to accusations of libel.
 I'm also recently divorced, broke, had an insolvent business thanks to an embezzling partner, and have deeply negative net worth with no assets to speak of.
 So anyone coming after me for anything would be wasting their time anyway.
 This is published in the interest of preventing someone else in the community from befalling the same ill fate that I have.

 Email me at treed@ultraviolet.org with questions.